 There appears to be an underlying assumption in all of these cases that the parties believe that the CRO register is determinative as to the identity of a company’s officers.
 This leads to factions filing conflicting B10s for the purpose of ensuring that the CRO register will record the company’s officers as notified by the faction concerned.
 The CRO register is not so determinative, however.

 The CRO is, pursuant to the Companies Act 2014, a repository of information that has been submitted to it by or on behalf of companies on statutory forms.
 CRO has neither the authority nor the capacity to verify the content of those statutory forms.
 The onus is on a company to submit to CRO accurate information reflecting the contents of its own internal registers.
-It should be noted in this regard that it is a criminal offence pursuant to section 876 Companies Act 2014 knowingly or recklessly to notify false information to CRO on statutory forms, which offence is prosecutable summarily by the Office of Director of Corporate Enforcement (ODCE).
+It should be noted in this regard that it is a criminal offence pursuant to section 876 Companies Act 2014 knowingly or recklessly to notify false information to CRO on statutory forms, which offence is prosecutable summarily by the Corporate Enforcement Authority (CEA).
 Information is also required to be notified to CRO by companies on a timely basis.